 The following text is to appear when the cursor moves over each of the following

-Quotes Page Specifics
+Viewing Composites

-[Mouse moves over the composite names displayed under the “My Composites” title to show the following text in Area 4.]
+[Mouse moves over the composite names displayed under the “MComposites” title to show the following text in Area 4.]

 Click on the relevant name to view the personalized composite page.
 You may have a maximum of up to five pages.
 Each composite page displays the sections making up that page.
-Each section is titled with the name you have assigned to the scetion as well as the product attributes used to create the section.
+Each section is titled with the name you have assigned to the section as well as the product attributes used to create the section.

-Once the “My Composites” navigational element has been chosen the first screen to
+Once the “Composites” navigational element has been chosen the first screen to

 be displayed will be the default quote screen chosen.

-To find out how to set a composite page as a default entry screen click on the maintaing my Composites element in the navigational menu on the left or click on the link below.
+To find out how to set a composite page as a default entry screen click on the identifier in the screen area above.

-Maintaining my Composites (Hypertext Link)
+Default page

+Setting Defaults

+The default page is the page that will first appear whenever the Composite element is selected from the navigational menu.
+To set one of your composites as a default click on the page you require from the list of composites and then click on the set current composite page as a default button.

+Maintain Composite

+To alter the view and setup of your composite pages click on this button.
+This will reveal a new set of buttons allowing you to:

+Delete the page

+Reposition sections within the page

+Delete sections within the page

+Rename sections

+Change Composite page name

 Maintaining My Composites Page